PennyLaneAI/qml/datasets_qspin.rst

     :width: 45%
     :target: javascript:void(0);

-Through this dataset, it would be possible to access data for the following spin systems having up to 16 particles:
+These datasets provide access to data for the following spin systems, with up to 16 particles:

 * Transverse-Field Ising model.
 * XXZ Heisenberg model
 * Fermi-Hubbard model.
 * Bose-Hubbard model.

-We vary a tunable parameter in their Hamiltonian for each spin system to obtain 100 different configurations.
-For each such configuration, data is being made available for 1-D lattices (linear chain) and 2-D lattices (rectangular grid) with and without the periodic boundary conditions.
-Additionally, we offer classical shadows for each configuration obtained with a 1000-shot randomized measurement in the Pauli basis.
+For each spin system, datasets are available for 1-D lattices (linear chain) and 2-D lattices (rectangular grid) with and without periodic boundary conditions.
+Each dataset contains results for 100 different values of a tunable parameter such as the external magnetic field or the coupling constant.
+Additionally, each dataset contains classical shadows obtained with 1000-shot randomized measurements in the Pauli basis.

 .. raw:: html